VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

 \subsection{}
 \subsubsection{}
 ```
-in #typst, there are just headings (similarly to Markdown) -- so the #LaTeX system maps to:
+in typst, there are just headings @typst-headings (similarly to Markdown) -- so the LaTeX system maps to:
 ```typst
 = Chapter           // Heading level 1
 == Section          // Heading level 2